IsaacAlves7/music/README.md

 ![image](https://github.com/user-attachments/assets/51aaec0b-2015-40d7-85ce-69385232f6f5)

-# 🎶 It's a repository of music from scratch
+# 🎶 This repository is about music from scratch
 🎸🥁🎶

 # 🎼 Sound and Music Theory